survos/survos-documentation-orig/index.rst

 Survos Platform
 ==============================

-The Survos Platform providers researchers with powerful tools to interact with their study participants.
+The Survos Platform provides researchers with powerful tools to interact with their study participants.
 Participants can interact via random or fixed-interval SMS surveys, provide detailed, continuous information about their location, and collect photos via SMS or our app.
 Researchers can extract information about those photos via Amazon's Mechanical Turk, a crowd-sourcing platform.

 This documentation provides detailed instructions about what the tools do, and how they are configured.
 As with many comprehensive systems, sometimes getting started is the hardest part.
-The major parts of the data collection system are broken down into "Modules", the basic workflow is the same for all the survey types with.
+The major parts of the data collection system are broken down into "Modules".
+The basic workflow is the same for all the survey types.

 Getting Started
 -------------------

 If your projects has study participants, enable one or more of these modules:

- - *Ongoing*: Continously collection of data about a *participant*, .e.g an SMS survey 3x/day for 2 weeks, see :ref:`ongoing`
+ - *Ongoing*: Continous collection of data about a *participant*, .e.g an SMS survey 3x/day for 2 weeks, see :ref:`ongoing`
  - *Single*: A questionnaire of a participant, often web-based, e.g. "How often did your parents smoke indoors?" see :ref:`single`
  - *Tracking*: Continuous location data (works with tracking app that runs on participant's phone) see :ref:`tracking`